 Don't let a bad review keep you from writing.

 **If you want to help an author, leave a review.
 Good or bad, just base that review off the book.
 Not your personal issues.
-And for the love of Mike, if you read fantasy and then read say, one of my books, don't ding it because you don't like crime thrillers with viscous killers and lots of angry sex...descriptions of books give you the reader a clear idea of what you are getting into.
+And for the love of Mike, if you read fantasy and then read say, one of my books, don't ding it because you don't like crime thrillers with vicious killers and lots of angry sex...descriptions of books give you, the reader, a clear idea of what you are getting into.
 Don't hold that against us.
-If you have problems with the characters being boring or all telling no showing, or slow action...those are valid no matter what genre you read.**
+If you have problems with the characters being boring or telling no showing, or slow action...those are valid no matter what genre you read.**